Manishearth/starcon-presentation/talk.md

 ♫

 When I first heard about this I was _very_ intrigued.
-Compilers often have a weird chicken-and-egg situation, and furthermore it can be abused to hide vulnerabilities in a compiler!
+I was fascinated to hear that compilers often have a weird chicken-and-egg situation, and furthermore it can be abused to hide vulnerabilities in the compiler!

 This _really_ got me interested in compilers.
 At the time, I didn't understand how they worked and didn't feel confident enough to work on them, but a personal goal was to one day write a version of this attack for myself!